 I've known sadness, and I've known pain.
 But I do not think I am depressed.

 When I was in an arranged marriage at 19.
 Life seemed to be coming apart at the seams for me.
-There was such a lack of coherency, each part of life, seemed so utterly bland and meaningless.
-It was like all life tasted like sand.
+There was such a lack of coherency, Each part of life, seemed so utterly bland and meaningless.
+It was like all life tasted like sandpaper or burnt toast.

 But I knew I wasn't depressed.
 I knew I was missing something.
 That I wasn't understanding something.
 That something was wrong.